ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 present a consistency proof.
 (Which it cannot.)
 This attack can be detected by CT auditors participating in STH Pollination, as long as they are explicitly built to handle the situation of a log continuously presenting a split view.
+We highly recommend they detect the case where two or more STHs cannot be resolved via consistency proofs for some period of time.

 In the second attack, the log can sign an SCT, and refuse to ever include the certificate that the SCT refers to in the